Jack-Dane/wordle-solver/README.md

 wordleRun --firstGuess audio
 ```

+You can save results to a sqlite database using the `-LR` or `--logResult` argument.
+You first need
+to run the `createTables` command first to create the database and tables.

 ## WebDriver
 This implementation specifically uses a Chrome webdriver to run wordle solver application, the driver
 in the repository is currently on version 98.
 If your browser is on another version you can download